 View our flyer for additional information and locations.

-A Matter of Balance is an effective fall prevention program for older adults developed by Boston University.
-The program meets for two hours, one day a week for eight weeks.
+An evidenced-based fall prevention program designed to reduce falls and increase confidence, strength, and balance.
+The program meets for two hours, one day a week for seven weeks.

 Cycle2Health is a non-competitive, peer-led bicycling club for adults of all ages and riding abilities, coordinated by the Health & Wellness Division of the Office on Aging and Independence.
 Registration for the current season begins in January and continues throughout the season.
 To receive Cycle2Health information by email, please join the C2H listserve by sending an email to email@example.com.